rayyue300/Queued-USART-Transmission/README.md

 # Queued-USART-Transmission
 Queued USART Transmission using Interrupt for ATmega328p.<br>
-This project uses UDRE interrupt for serial transmission.
+This project uses UDRE interrupt for serial transmission.<br>
 For the principle, read the bottom.

 # Content in this Project